risonakamo/scshuffle/ref/plan.md

 # things do
 - icon
+- fix spacing on not a soundcloud message

 - ~~figure out where to put button to trigger shuffle~~
 - ~~need to fix scroll to bottom function~~